vancepope/profile/README.md

 ## :pushpin: My Projects

 1. <a href="https://github.com/vancepope/blackjack" target="_blank">Black Jack</a>
+    - Please click the link to see operational photos of the application
+        - Code snippets have been provided below for each section
     - Black Jack console application built in Python
     - Utilizes Object Oriented Programming (OOP) methodologies
     - Uses Flask for testing class methods
-    - Logs to a log file
+    - Logs to a log file using the python logging module
         - Classes
             - Card
             - Beck